Introduction: ~ World's Greenest WATER PUMP ~

 Now get some plastic washers that slide easily inside the tail stock piece.
 I had a piece of scrap plastic around so I turned it on my lathe to fit.
 It works as a centering guide for your valve to keep it closing and opening in a straight line.
 (This is one reason other converted valves often fail.)
 The fit needs to be loose but not too sloppy, say 1/16" clearance.

 Now make a top cap.
 I turned a scrap piece of aluminum so that it fit into the tail stock and had about 1/2" of overhang left at the top just like a cupboard knob.
 The half inch center hole is threaded to fit the rod, but you could just use a clearance hole and a couple of retaining nuts on the top and bottom.
-You need to be able to adjust the height of this cap as this is the regulator that controls the pump cycle frequency and efficiency.
-A giant wing nut would work too, just something to hold the valve stem from falling out the bottom due to gravity when it cycles up and down.
+You need to be able to adjust the position of this cap up or down on the threaded rod as this is the regulator that controls the pump cycle frequency and efficiency.
+A giant wing nut would work too, just something to hold the valve stem assembly from falling out the bottom due to gravity when it cycles up and down.

 Now put another retaining nut on the rod about 2" above the puck assembly.
 The valve cycles up and down about 1/2" so you want your plastic center guide to sit above the exhaust ports when it's all assembled and resting in the down position.
 Now put a retaining nut on top of the plastic center guide and tighten it down.